rtarun9/rtarun9.github.io/content/blogs/async_copy.md

 tags: ["C++", "HLSL", "Optimation Techniques"]
 cover:
     image: "/images/async_queue_blog/AsyncBlog.png"
-description: "Basic Explanation of the chunk loading system I implemented in my voxel engine"
+description: "Basic Explanation of the chunk loading system I implemented in my voxel engine."
-summary: "Basic Explanation of the chunk loading system I implemented in my voxel engine"
+summary: "Basic Explanation of the chunk loading system I implemented in my voxel engine."
 ---

-## Why cant I just naively load chunks?
+## Why can't I just naively load chunks?
-First, I'll try to explain *why* I decided to implement this slightly complicated chunk loading system in my [voxel-engine](https://github.com/rtarun9/voxel-engine).
+First, let me explain *why* I chose to implement this slightly complicated chunk loading system in my [voxel-engine](https://github.com/rtarun9/voxel-engine).
-To create and render a chunk, the following steps are required:
+Creating and rendering a chunk requires the following steps:

 (i) [CPU] : Any meshing algorithm. \
-(ii) [CPU] : Create the relavant GPU buffers (which typically includes two resources, one on a default heap and one on a upload heap (unless you use rebar)). \
+(ii) [CPU] : Create the relevant GPU buffers (which typically includes two resources, one on a default heap and one on a upload heap (unless you use rebar)). \
 (iii) [CPU] : Copy the CPU side data to the upload buffer. \
 (iv) [GPU] : Execute a copy resource command so that data from the upload buffer is copied to the default buffer. \
 (v) [CPU] : Check if / wait till the data is ready in the default buffer. \
 (vi) [CPU] : Add chunk to the render list and render.

-If you naively load chunks, you are likely to run into a few problems since you can run the meshing algorithm only one chunk at a time, potentially causing the CPU to become a bottleneck if you want to create multiple chunks a frame.
+If you naively load chunks, you are likely to run into a few problems since you can run the meshing algorithm only one chunk at a time, potentially causing the CPU to become a bottleneck if you want to create multiple chunks per frame.

 If you try to load multiple chunks per frame, while new chunks are being loaded, the entire application will start to lag, becoming nearly unusable.